SSalario

 Civil Legal Aid / Nonprofit$57,500–$78,500$95,000

-Sources: BCG Search Definitive 2025 Attorney Salary Guide, NALP Public Sector & Public Interest Salary Survey 2022, Glassdoor, ZipRecruiter.
+Sources: BCG Search Definitive 2025 Attorney Salary Guide, NALP public service attorney salary survey, Glassdoor, ZipRecruiter.
 Note: personal injury contingency attorneys can far exceed these ranges in high-value case jurisdictions.

-One outlier worth noting: BLS data shows that lawyers employed in automobile dealerships earn a mean of $309,260, and those in artist/entertainer management earn $297,130 — both substantially above the national mean.
+One outlier worth noting: BLS data shows that lawyers employed in automobile dealers and in artist/entertainer management can report means far above the national mean.
 These are small employment pools but illustrate how industry placement can matter as much as practice area label.

 Patent law deserves special mention.
 The requirement for both a JD and a STEM background (engineering, computer science, chemistry, or biology) for USPTO registration creates a genuine credential premium.
 Senior patent attorneys at top firms in Silicon Valley regularly command $256,000+ in base salary as associates — before bonus — and frequently transition to in-house IP counsel roles at technology companies at comparable or higher compensation.